 The Indigo Platinum Mastercard is marketed by Genesis FS Card Services, with Celtic Bank being the actual bank issuer of the card.
 Genesis is fairly small in the credit card industry as a whole, but it is an established name in the bad credit/no credit section of the industry.

-While the Indigo credit card is “OK” when compared to similar credit cards in the unsecured bad credit market, it’s not a card we would ever recommend.
-Instead, we would suggest that you choose a secured credit card issued by a major bank as you look to build or rebuild your credit.
+While the Indigo credit card is “OK” when compared to similar credit cards in the unsecured bad credit market, you might want to choose a secured credit card instead, preferably one issued by a major bank as you look to build or rebuild your credit.

 Secured credit cards do require a deposit, usually in the $200-$500 range, but it is a refundable deposit that eventually comes back to you if you’ve used the card wisely and paid off your balances.
-You use it just like a regular credit card, with the amount of your security deposit usually being the same as the credit line you are given.
-Many of the major credit card issuers offer secured cards, and most will consider you for an upgraded, unsecured credit card after you’ve established a good track record with them.
-This may take the form of a better card issued by the bank or it might simply mean you get your security deposit back and you continue to use the same card (but now in an unsecured fashion).
+Secured cards often have low or no annual fees, and many can lead to an upgraded, unsecured credit card after you’ve established a good track record.
 See our list of the best secured credit cards.

 Indigo Is Fine For What It Is

 Some people are unwilling to go the secured card route.
-If this is true of you, Indigo is a fine choice for what it is.
-It can help you build credit if you use it wisely (it reports to the three major credit reporting agencies), and its fees and interest, though high, are in line with many other issuers that specialize in credit for people with bad credit.
+If this is true of you, the Indigo Platinum Mastercard is a fine choice for what it is.
+It can help you build credit if you use it wisely (it reports to the three major credit reporting agencies), and its fees and interest, though fairly high, are in line with those of many other issuers that specialize in cards for people with bad credit.